PandaGab/christian-server-setup/README.md

 Simple as that!
 To close this  container, you have two options: kill it, or attach to it and close it.

+## How to easily code on a remote server in a container from my laptop

+Here is how I can easily code in a docker on a remote machine.
+To do this, I use `sshfs`.

+First of, I recommend you create the directory `~/mnt/` which will be use to mount on different remote machine.
+For each remote machine you want to work on, make a directory of that remote machine in `~/mnt/`.
+For instance, I can work on __orleans__, __bersimis__ and __mitits__.
+So I have directories `~/mnt/orleans/`, `~/mnt/bersimis/` and `~/mnt/mitis/`.
+Then, i put all my code on the remote machine (with git) and I mount the directory (eg `/gel/usr/galec39/path/to/code/`) to the folder in `~/mnt/` corresponding to the remote machine I want to code.

+`sshfs -p 22 -o uid=$UID <idul>@bersimis.gel.ulaval.ca:path/to/code/ $HOME/mnt/bersimis -o auto_cache,reconnect,default_permissions`

+You should then find your code in `~/mnt/bersimis/code`.
+Every modifications on your laptop will be sent on the remote machine.

+Now, you can create a container and mount the folder `/gel/usr/galec39/path/to/code/` in the container (with the `-v` flag).

+So your container, on the remote machine, will contains the code you are modifying on your laptop.
+You can now use the interactive terminal in the container to execute your code (eg. `python train.py`)

+When you are done, you have to _unmount_ `~/mnt/bersimis` by doing:
+`fusermount -u ~/mnt/bersimis` on your laptop.